 A London Open Top Bus Tour

 Take a seat on the top deck and discover all the iconic sights of London!
 It’s a brilliant way to get your bearings in such a big city and to discover which attractions are close together.
 You can also decide where you want to explore in greater detail.
 If you spot something that captures your imagination, just hop off at the next stop and get back on when you’re ready to explore some more!

 Standing for nearly 1000 years, this imposing and formidable structure is packed with exhibitions that teach you about life through the ages.
 Learn about the many executions that took place here, its prisoners and the exotic animals that lived here when it was a zoo!

-Pop into the official London residence of Queen Elizabeth II for a cup of tea.
+Pop into the official London residence of King Charles III for a cup of tea.
 If you’re lucky enough to be visiting London between July and September, you might actually be able to visit inside Buckingham Palace.
 Usually, during the summer season, there is a special exhibition that gives an insight into Royal life.
 If you’re visiting at another time of the year, you can always see the Changing of the Guard ceremony — a colourful ceremony not to be missed, plus it’s free!

 The iconic dome on London’s skyline, St Paul’s is a deeply significant historical structure.
 Designed by Sir Christopher Wren after the original building was destroyed in The Great Fire of London, it has overlooked the City, the financial epicentre of London, since 604 AD.